Natanhel/css-sprite-maker/README.md

         <div class="_2_png"></div>
         <div class="tw_png"></div>

+  A template is in the public/index.html folder and running the app would create a server on port 3000 that will run the index file example.

 # Credits
   The SVG part was taken from Glivera Team and all credits reserved to [them](https://github.com/glivera-team/glivera-team-template)